+Analysis of the luminosity of the stream progenitors suggests that they were absorbed during relatively early formation periods \citep{Vera-Casanova2022}.
+Moreover, recent studies of the giant spiral galaxy \ion{Malin}{2} \cRB{have} revealed faint tidal structures surrounding the main host \citep{Junais2025}, suggesting that tidal interactions and mergers may be common processes in ultra-low surface brightness systems.

-Various hypotheses concerning the origin of gLSBG are detailed here.
-According to \citet{Noguchi2001}, gLSBGs evolve from standard spiral galaxies through dynamic changes over time.
-Their formation is influenced by environmental factors, including large galaxies in voids that feature conventional bulges coupled with extensive LSB disks \citep{Hoffman1992}.
+Various hypotheses \cRB{have been developed} here regarding the origin of gLSBG\cRB{s}.
+According to \citet{Noguchi2001}, gLSBGs evolve\cRB{d} from standard spiral galaxies through dynamic changes over time.
+Their formation is influenced by environmental factors, including large galaxies in voids that feature conventional bulges coupled with extensive LSB discs \citep{Hoffman1992}.
 Within the hierarchical formation paradigm, mergers between a central galaxy and its satellite companions may explain the considerable size observed \citep{Penarrubia2006}.
 Although the origins and properties remain partially unknown, some cosmological simulations point to these alignment-driven mergers as the key to such large-scale development \citep{Zhu2023}.
-Moreover, \citet{Zhu2018} identified that a notable share of the cold gas at redshift zero emerged from cooling of a hot halo gas, a process initiated following the merger of two deeply interwoven galaxies.
+Moreover, \citet{Zhu2018} identified that a significant fraction of the cold gas at redshift zero originated from the cooling of the hot halo gas, a process triggered by the merger of a pair of interacting galaxies.

-The $\Lambda$-Cold Dark Matter ($\Lambda$CDM) cosmology theory suggests that the disintegration of satellite galaxies is a continuous process in the lifetime of massive galaxies \citep{Martinez-Delgado2023HiddenSurvey, Miro2024}.
-The expansive size of the disk might result from the impact of two or more galaxies merging.
-This formation mechanism aligns with existing theories of galaxy formation \citep{Zhu2018}.